Install and upgrade Bolt

 Install Bolt

-To install Bolt, run the appropriate command for the version of Ubuntu you have installed:
+To install Bolt, run the appropriate command for your version of Ubuntu:

 • Ubuntu 18.04